Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/View-Lighting-Tool.md

 To use the Light Anchor, you must set the Tag of at least one Camera to "MainCamera".
 By default, the Anchor's position will be the same as the position of the GameObject the Light Anchor Component is attached to.

 Use the **Orbit** and **Elevation** to control the orientation of the light, in degrees, relative to the main Camera's and Anchor's positions.
+If the Light has a Cookie or an IES Profile, use the **Roll** to change their orientation.
 Use the **Distance** to control how far from the anchor, in meters, you want to place the Light.

 Using the **Anchor Position Override**, you can provide a custom GameObject as an anchor point for the light.
 This is useful if you want the light to follow a specific GameObject in the Scene.